optimates-ase/e-commerce.frontend/README.md

 ## Product Demo:

-You can find a running [Production Version](https://optimates.ch).
+You can find a running [Production Version](https://optimates.ch) (*15.06.2023* SSL certificates has expired).
 It's filled with mock data and shows what a live version could look like.

 ![Alt text](readMeImages/mobileFirst.jpg)